Spanish police storm university, arrest rapper convicted in free speech case | Law-Order

 Spanish police storm university, arrest rapper convicted in free speech case

 Known for his radical leftist views, Hasel was convicted over lyrics and tweets that included references to Basque separatist paramilitary group ETA, compared Spanish judges to Nazis and called former king Juan Carlos a mafia boss.
-"Victory will be ours...
-There will be no forgetting and no forgiving," he shouted with his fist raised as he was surrounded by police and taken to jail, having several hours earlier retweeted the lyrics he was convicted for.
+"Victory will be ours ...
+There will be no forgetting and no forgiving," he shouted, fist raised, as he was surrounded by police and taken to jail, having several hours earlier retweeted the lyrics he was convicted for.

 Spain's leftist government said last week in response to the case that it would reform the "gag law" enacted in 2015 by a previous administration to prevent the glorification of banned armed groups such as ETA.
-It also bans insults against religions or the monarchy.
-The government said the reform would introduce milder penalties, and target only actions generating a risk to public order or provoking violent conduct.
+It also bans insults against religion or the monarchy.
+The government said it would introduce milder penalties, and target only actions which posed a risk to public order or might provoke violence.
+It would also uphold tolerance for artistic, cultural and intellectual forms of expression.

 ETA announced its dissolution in 2018, after a four-decade campaign of violence that ended in 2010.
-(Additional reporting and writing by Inti Landauro; editing by John Stonestreet)
+(Additional reporting and writing by Inti Landauro; editing by John Stonestreet and Giles Elgood)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)